DLR-AMR/t8code_JOSS/paper.md

 (source: Institute of Planetary Research, DLR).
 The original, uniform mesh consists of over 158 million quad cells allocating 6.818 GB of memory.
-By applying AMR to the data the memory usage could be reduced down to 20\% with an compression error of less than 1\%.
+By applying AMR to the data the memory usage could be reduced down to 20\% with a compression error of less than 1\%.
 The error measure was chosen to be the norm of the variance between refinement resp. coarsening steps.
 That is, starting from the uniform mesh at highest refinement level ($l = 8$), the mesh was successively coarsened until the disagreement from the original data reached